Countdown (game show): Evolution

 The rules regarding which words are permitted have changed with time.
-American spelling was allowed until 2002, and more unspecified inflections were assumed to be valid.
+American spelling was allowed until 2002 and more unspecified inflections were assumed to be valid.

 In September 2007, an "Origin of Words" feature was added to the show, in which Susie Dent explains the origin of a word or phrase she has been researching.
 This feature follows the eighth letters round, partway through the third section of each episode.
-The feature was omitted during the time that Dent was absent for maternity leave, and was reinstated upon her return.
+The feature was omitted during the time that she was absent for maternity leave and was reinstated upon her return.

 When the 15-round format was first introduced in September 2001, the composition of the rounds was different from that used by the programme today.
-The three sections each had five rounds, four letters rounds and one numbers round in each of the first two sections, with three letters rounds, one numbers round and the conundrum in the third section.
+The three sections each had five rounds; four letters rounds and one numbers round in each of the first two sections with three letters rounds, one numbers round and the conundrum in the third section.
 This meant that there was a slight imbalance, whereby one contestant made the letters sections for six rounds, but had the choice of the numbers selection just once, whereas the other contestant chose letters five times and numbers twice.
-The Dictionary Corner guest's spot was immediately before the first advertising break, and Susie Dent's Origin of Words spot preceded the second numbers game shortly before the second break.
+The Dictionary Corner guest's spot was immediately before the first advertising break and Susie Dent's Origin of Words spot preceded the second numbers game shortly before the second break.
 The change to the present format was made on 25 March 2013, three weeks into the second section of Series 68, to comply with Channel 4's decision to increase the amount of advertising and to alter the times when they occur during the programme, therefore reducing Countdown's actual show length from 36 to 35 minutes.